vivekamin/github-followers/README.md

 ## Why Angular
 Because I have pretty good experience with both Angular JS & Angular(2+). $scope was the worst thing with AngularJS.
 But Since the architecture of whole framework changed and they included most things required to consume RESRful APIs, it has become powerful and efficient.
 The concept of component-wise application is also a reason, I chose Angular. however the challenge require only one major module to develop.
 So I did't get chance to use routing,routeGuards ,lifeCycle hooks and AngularModule.
 After creating framework of application in Angular.
 It is fast to develop a simple to complex application.
-And it is easily scalable, If the architecture of application has been develped feature-wise.
+And it is easily scalable, If the architecture of application has been developed feature-wise.

 ## Files Coded
 src -> app -> githubApp(All Files)